-Perry is a panelist for Ivory Tower on WCNY and election analyst for WKTV News Channel 2.
+Perry is a panelist for Ivory Tower on WCNY-PBS in Syracuse since 2018 and was an election analyst for WKTV News Channel 2 in Utica from 2012 to 2020.
 He served as a correspondent at the Republican and Democratic National Conventions in 2016 and the presidential inauguration in 2017.

-Perry is a columnist for the Observer Dispatch and has provided commentary for various state and national media outlets, including City and State New York (read here),The Washington Post (read here), U.S. News and World Report (read here), The Hill (read here), and The New York Times (read here).
+Perry was a columnist for Utica’s Observer Dispatch from 2015 to 2020 and has provided commentary for various state and national media outlets, including City and State New York (read here),The Washington Post (read here), U.S. News and World Report (read here), The Hill (read here), and The New York Times (read here).

-Perry founded and directs The Utica College Center of Public Affairs and Election Research.
-The Center has a global team of contributors who provide daily political analysis on state, national, and international politics.
-(Learn more at http://www.ucpublicaffairs.com ) He writes regularly about the significantly competitive 2020 Congressional race in NY-22 in his column NY-22 Minute (read here).
+Perry founded The Utica College Center of Public Affairs and Election Research in 2018, which he directs.
+The Center has a global team of contributors who provide political analysis on state, national, and international politics.
+(Learn more at http://www.ucpublicaffairs.com ) He writes regularly about nationally watched Congressional campaigns in NY-22 for his column NY-22 Minute (read here).